huggingface/transformers/README.md

 ## Quick tour

 Let's do a very quick overview of PyTorch-Transformers.
-Detailled examples for each model architecture (Bert, GPT, GPT-2, Transformer-XL, XLNet and XLM) can be found in the [full documentation](https://huggingface.co/pytorch-transformers/).
+Detailed examples for each model architecture (Bert, GPT, GPT-2, Transformer-XL, XLNet and XLM) can be found in the [full documentation](https://huggingface.co/pytorch-transformers/).

 ```python
 import torch